Guest post: I see your pain.

 About the author

 Dr. Ashley Smith is a licensed clinical psychologist with expertise in the treatment of anxiety and OCD.
 She has worked in Children’s hospitals, an anxiety specialty center, and now private practice.
-She has co-authored a book, Childhood Anxiety Disorders, among other publications.
+She’s the author of the wonderful book, The Way I See It, among other publications.
 She provides trainings on local and national levels and is the co-founder of Peak Mind: The Center for Psychological Strength.
 Dr. Ashley is passionate about using psychology, applied neuroscience, and life design to help others live vibrant, joyful lives.